 In the next 60 to 90 days, we’ll book the balance of the listed items and then be free to start booking holiday homes into the future, beyond the time we’ll spend in Ireland.
 We have no worries or concerns that all future bookings will work out well.

-Today, the high heat and humidity have returned and as we sit on the veranda, feeding the visitors, we’re drenched in sweat.
-We can only hope we’ll have power tonight in order to get a good night’s sleep.
+Today, the high heat and humidity have returned, and as we sit on the veranda, feeding the visitors, we’re drenched in sweat.
+We can only hope we’ll have power tonight to get a good night’s sleep.

 This evening, we’re headed to Nwenya with Rita and Gerhard for the Thursday night buffet, seeing them for the first time in a week.
 It will be such fun to catch up on our mutual experiences over this past week.

 |Ms. Kudu is pregnant and very hungry.
 She hovers in the garden and bush for hours, waiting for more to eat.
 We comply, but when we stop, she wanders into the bush and eats the new greenery from recent rains.|